gems-uff/debugprov/README.md

 DebugProv
 ==========

-DebugProv is an Algorithmic Debugger designed to locate defects in Python programs.
+DebugProv is an algorithmic debugger designed to locate defects in python programs.
 Through the provenance enhancement technique, DebugProv can remove from the search space sub-computations that did not contribute to the production of an incorrect output, reducing the number of questions in the navigation phase of algorithmic debugging.

 Quick Installation